Address:741 Martin Luther King, Jr. Boulevard, Cleveland, OH 44108

-General Layout Design: The Armenian Cultural Garden celebrates the distinctive identity of the Armenian people.
-It has been a collaborative effort by a very devoted delegation, established in 2007.
-Designed by architect Berj A. Shakarian, the garden assumes the form of the “vesica piscis”, a sacred geometric symbol representating Christ, and by extension, the conversion of Armenia as the first Christian nation in 301 CE.
-The Alphabet monument is at the center of the symbol, alluding to the fact that the Armenian alphabet emerged as a result of Armenia’s conversion to Christianity.
+Designed by architect Berj A. Shakarian, the garden assumes the form of the “vesica piscis”, a sacred geometric symbol representing Christ, and by extension, the conversion of Armenia as the first Christian nation in 301 CE.
+The Alphabet Monument is the central symbol, alluding to the fact that the Armenian alphabet emerged as a result of Armenia’s conversion to Christianity.

-Plantings: The intent of the landscape is to keep the design uniform with other gardens.
-Vinca Mynor (myrtle) is the ground cover with juniper on the mound facing MLK Blvd.
+The intent of the landscape is to keep the design uniform with other gardens.
+Vinca Mynor (myrtle) is the ground cover with juniper on the mound facing Martin Luther King Boulevard.
 Nuuk Ptantilla is planted in the flagpole area.

 Two of the original founders of the Armenian Cultural Garden, builder Carlos Bozoklian and architect Berj A. Shakarian, donated their professional services as a gesture to their community.
 Mr. Bozoklian passed away in 2011.
 A tree was planted on the site in his memory.
 The youngest member of the original committee, Pietro A. Shakarian was 16 years old in 2005 when he inspired his architect father to “do something to have an Armenian garden” in Rockefeller Park.